Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

 DumpConfiguration -path ${pathToFile} -recursive on -format ${format} -vendor ${vendors}
 ~~~~

-@subsection occt_de_wrapper_3_3 Register providers
+@subsection occt_de_wrapper_3_3 Registering providers

-To transfer CAD file using DE Wrapper it is necessary to register CAD provider.
+To transfer a CAD file using DE Wrapper, it is necessary to register a CAD provider.
-Provider contains internal and global parameters that has default value in the creating stage.
+The provider contains internal and global parameters that have default values in the creation stage.
-All registered providers are set to the map with information about its vendor and keep as smart handle.
-That is why it is possible to change value via handle in the external code.
+All registered providers are set to the map with information about its vendor and kept as smart handles.
+Therefore, it is possible to change the values via handle from external code.

-@subsubsection occt_de_wrapper_3_3_1 Register providers.
-Sample.
-Code.
+@subsubsection occt_de_wrapper_3_3_1 Registering providers.
+Code sample

-It is nesessary to register only ConfigurationNode for all needed formats.
+It is nesessary to register only one ConfigurationNode for all needed formats.
 ~~~~{.cpp}
 Handle(DE_Wrapper) aSession = DE_Wrapper::GlobalWrapper();
 Handle(DE_ConfigurationNode) aNode = new STEPCAFControl_ConfigurationNode();
 aSession->Bind(aNode);
 ~~~~
-@subsubsection occt_de_wrapper_3_3_2 Register providers.
-Sample.
-DRAW.
+@subsubsection occt_de_wrapper_3_3_2 Registering providers.
+DRAW Sample

-Use a DRAW with all providers registered by following command:
+Use DRAW with all providers registered by the following command:
 ~~~~{.cpp}
 pload XDE
 ~~~~

 @subsubsection occt_de_wrapper_3_3_3 Realtime initialization.
-Sample.
-Code.
+Code sample

-It is possible to change a paramater value by code using smart pointer.
-To do this it is necessary to keep pointer in user variable.
+It is possible to change a paramater from code using a smart pointer.

 ~~~~{.cpp}
 // global variable